Pumpkin: Production

-In 2020, world production of pumpkins (including squash and gourds) was 28 million tonnes, with China accounting for 27% of the total.
-Ukraine and Russia each produced about one million tonnes.
+In 2022, world production of pumpkins (including squash and gourds) was 23 million tonnes, with China accounting for 32% of the total.
+Ukraine, Russia, and the United States each produced about one million tonnes.

 In the United States

 As one of the most popular crops in the United States, in 2017 over 1.5 e9lb of pumpkins were produced.
 The top pumpkin-producing states include Illinois, Indiana, Ohio, Pennsylvania, and California.
 Pumpkin is the state squash of Texas.

-According to the Illinois Department of Agriculture, 95% of the U.S. crop intended for processing is grown in Illinois.
-And 41% of the overall pumpkin crop for all uses originates in the state, more than five times the nearest competitor (California, whose pumpkin industry is centered in the San Joaquin Valley), and the majority of that comes from five counties in the central part of the state.
-Nestlé, operating under the brand name Libby's, produces 85% of the processed pumpkin in the United States, at their plant in Morton, Illinois.
+According to the Illinois Department of Agriculture, 95 percent of the U.S. crop intended for processing is grown in Illinois.
+Indeed, 41 percent of the overall pumpkin crop for all uses originates in the state, more than five times that of the nearest competitor, California, whose pumpkin industry is centered in the San Joaquin Valley; and the majority of that comes from five counties in the central part of the state.
+Nestlé, operating under the brand name Libby's, produces 85 percent of the processed pumpkin in the United States at their plant in Morton, Illinois.

-In the fall of 2009, rain in Illinois devastated the Nestlé's Libby's pumpkin crop, which, combined with a relatively weak 2008 crop depleting that year's reserves, resulted in a shortage affecting the entire country during the Thanksgiving holiday season.
+In the fall of 2009, rain in Illinois devastated the Libby's pumpkin crop, which, combined with a relatively weak 2008 crop depleting that year's reserves, resulted in a shortage affecting the entire country during the Thanksgiving holiday season.
 Another shortage, somewhat less severe, affected the 2015 crop.

-The pumpkin crop grown in the western United States, which constitutes approximately 3–4% of the national crop, is primarily for the organic market.
+The pumpkin crop in the western United States, which constitutes approximately three to four percent of the national crop, is grown primarily for the organic market.
 Terry County, Texas, has a substantial pumpkin industry, centered largely on miniature pumpkins.
-Illinois farmer Sarah Frey is called "the Pumpkin Queen of America" and sells around five million pumpkins annually, predominantly for use as lanterns.
+Illinois farmer Sarah Frey is called "the Pumpkin Queen of America" and sells around five million pumpkins annually, predominantly for use as Jack-o-lanterns.

 Nutrition

-In a 100 g amount, raw pumpkin provides 26 kcal of food energy and is an excellent source (20% or more the Daily Value, DV) of provitamin A beta-carotene and vitamin A (53% DV) (table).
-Vitamin C is present in moderate content (11% DV), but no other nutrients are in significant amounts (less than 10% DV, table).
+In a 100 g amount, raw pumpkin provides 26 kcal of food energy and is an excellent source (20% or more the Daily Value, DV) of provitamin A beta-carotene and vitamin A (47% DV) (table).
+Vitamin C is present in moderate content (10% DV), but no other micronutrients are in significant amounts (less than 10% DV, table).
 Pumpkin is 92% water, 6.5% carbohydrate, 0.1% fat and 1% protein (table).

 Uses

-Cooking
+Culinary

 Most parts of the pumpkin plant are edible, including the fleshy shell, the seeds, the leaves, and the flowers.
 When ripe, the pumpkin can be boiled, steamed, or roasted.
-Pumpkins that are immature may be eaten as summer squash.